The Penn State Week in Review

 Mark Wogenrich

-Penn State athletic director Sandy Barbour discussed football and fans, quarterback Christian Veilleux competed at the Elite 11 finals and a proposed new conference rekindled a longtime rivalry.
+Penn State men's basketball coach Pat Chambers apologized for using the word "noose" with a player, and the Big Ten made a significant announcement regarding the fall sports calendar.

-Miss and Penn State news this week?
-Catch up here with all the links.
+Miss any Penn State news this week?
+Then check out the links here.

-In a video session with the media, athletic director Sandy Barbour covered a variety of topics, including COVID-19 testing numbers and the prospect of playing spring football.
+Former basketball player Rasir Bolton said that he transferred from Penn State in part because coach Pat Chambers used the word "noose" with him during a workout conversation.
+Chambers apologized, and athletic director Sandy Barbour said that education will be "imperative" to Chambers' future success.

-Also, if you're not a season-ticket holder, you're not likely to attend a Penn State game next season.
+The Big Ten announced that it will stage only conference games this fall.
+Barbour called the decision "the best path forward" for having a fall sports season.

 Get the latest Penn State news by joining the community.
 Click "Follow" at the top right of our AllPennState page.
 Mobile users click the notification bell.
 And please follow AllPennState on Twitter @MarkWogenrich.